 |---|---|---|---|

-For teams with large infrastructure but moderate deployment frequency, per-run or concurrency-based models often cost significantly less than RUM pricing.
+If you have large infrastructure but deploy at a moderate pace, per-run or concurrency-based models often cost a lot less than RUM pricing.

-Moving platforms isn't just about escaping restrictions—it's an opportunity to gain capabilities HCP Terraform doesn't offer:
+Moving platforms gives you access to capabilities HCP Terraform doesn't offer:

 Scalr